What is a Stellate

 Some patients report pain relief immediately after the injection, but the pain may return a few hours later as the local anesthetic wears off.
 Other patients have longer term relief that outlasts the duration of the local anesthetic and helps them to reduce their medication use and increase their participation in physical therapy.

 How long the pain relief lasts is different for each patient.
 Some may be pain-free for days or weeks.
 Usually people need a series of injections to continue the pain relief.
-Sometimes it takes only two injections; sometimes it takes more than 10.
+Sometimes it takes only two injections; sometimes it takes up to ten.
 The relief tends to last longer with each treatment.